Go Heating services are available from :

-FREE, no obligation, survey at a time to suit YOU in Maidstone.
+FREE, no obligation, survey at a time to suit YOU in Birkenhead.

-Which means you get the very best advice on the type of installation that’s best for you at a time convenient for you in Maidstone.
+We’ll give you advice on the type of installation that’s best for your home, at a time convenient to you in Birkenhead.

 We only recommend what we’d have fitted ourselves.

-We’ll only recommend and quote for a boiler installation that we’d be happy having in our home in Maidstone.
+We’ll only recommend and quote for a boiler installation that we’d be happy having in our home.

-Quick survey turn-around from Go Heating Repair Maidstone.
+Quick survey turn-around from Go Heating Repair Birkenhead.